logux/docs/3-concepts/2-action.md

 There are four ways to add action to Logux Redux.

 1. The **standard Redux** way to dispatch actions.
 It adds local action.
-Action will *not* be sent to server or another browser tab.
+Action will *not* be sent to the server or another browser tab.
 There is no way to set action’s meta in this method.

    ```js
    store.dispatch(action)